NHS services for new parents

 A health visitor is a qualified nurse or midwife who has had extra training.
 They're there to help you, your family and your new baby stay healthy.

 Your health visitor can visit you at home, or you can see them at your child health clinic, GP surgery or health centre, depending on where they're based.

 Talk to your health visitor if you’re struggling with your mental health.
 They can give you advice and suggest where to find help.

 They may also be able to put you in touch with groups where you can meet other parents.

 You can also talk about any problems to do with your child, but if your child is ill and likely to need treatment, see your GP.

-Some child health clinics also run mother and baby, parent and toddler, breastfeeding, and peer support groups.
+Some child health clinics also run parent and baby, breastfeeding, and peer support groups.